Empire-Strikes-Back/Lang/readme.txt

 :_ what is this thing?
 :Mando i keep it around for luck
-:_ you're gonna needed where you're headed
+:_ you're gonna need it where you're headed